The Secret To Perfect Hot-Brewed Tea: Preheat Your Cup

 Brew / steep time

-If you use a temperature controlled kettle, like we do, it helps you be more consistent in Step 2 of brewing.
+If you use a temperature controlled kettle, like we do, it helps you be more consistent in Step 2 of making hot brewed tea.
 Early on in my tea life, I checked the temperature of my tea brewing a few minutes after I started and was surprised to see that there was a significant temperature drop (like 10 degrees!) after only two minutes.

 This is when I went looking to the tea pros and found the proper gong fu brewing technique where I learned that they pre-heat their gaiwan or tea pot before the brew with tea leaves.
 This ensures that heat is not lost when you start with a room-temperature cup.